Novel Physics of Escaping Secondary Atmospheres May Shape the Cosmic Shoreline: Polytropic model of atmospheric escape

 \section{Polytropic model of atmospheric escape}

 A compressible fluid in 1D requires four equations to solve for four unknowns: transport of mass, momentum, and energy, with an equation of state to calculate density, pressure, velocity, and temperature.
-The polytropic relation (Eqn \ref{eqn: polytropic-expansion}) takes the place of the momentum equation.
+The polytropic relation (Eqn \ref{eqn: polytropic-expansion}), in addition to the ideal gas law, allows us to avoid integrating the momentum equation.
 However, the momentum equation is still key to understanding the flow solution.
 In this section, we build on previous work to derive an analytic solution space for the structure of escaping atmospheres.